mtlynch/mtlynch.io/_posts/2019-12-28-simple-vue-pre-rendered.md

 Cheaper not to have to run a server.

-## How is this different than a regular single page app (SPA)?
+## How is this different than a regular single-page app (SPA)?

 Standard SPAs generate all their HTML in the browser.
 That doesn't

-## What it's good for

-* Landing pages
+## Advantages

+* Control over tags relevant to social sharing and SEO
-* Sites with unique functionality on each page
+* Faster page loads

-I used this template to implement the Zestful demo site as a static, pre-rendered site.
-Before that, it was an SPA

-## What it's not good for
+  * Standard SPAs have to wait until the browser downloads all of its JavaScript before it starts rendering the page.
+  * With pre-rendering, users see your page before their browser executes any JavaScript.

+## Disadvantages

+* More complexity than standard Vue
+  * While pre-rendering is less complex than running Nuxt on a Node server, it's more complicated than running a fully client-side Vue app.
+  * With pre-rendering, you have to mentally track whether code will run server-side or client-side and what context will be available at the time the code executes.
-* Sites that rely heavily on user-generated content
+* No user-generated pages
-  * The Vue + Nuxt solution requires you to know all of your page routes when you build your page.
-If users can add URLs to your site (e.g. `yoursite.com/michael123/post/andf3j`), the Vue + Nuxt template won't support you well.
+  * Pre-rendering requires you to know all of your page routes when you build your page.
+It explicitly [does not support dynamic routes](https://nuxtjs.org/guide/routing#dynamic-routes).
-* Blogs
-  * If you have a site with lots of pages that have similar content and just differ in layout, consider a static site generator like Hugo or Jekyll.

-## Cost

-It's more complicated and you have to think about when things load.
+  * If your site features user-generated content and you want, for example, users to have their own URLs after joining (e.g., `yoursite.com/users/michael123`), you can't do that with pre-rendering.
+  * You can work around this by pushing some of your route into URL queries (e.g., `yoursite.com/users?id=michael123`) then pulling down the dynamic data client-side, but this means that these pages wouldn't have distinct social sharing tags.

 ## Pre-requisites

 * [Node.js](https://nodejs.org/en/download/)

-The only requirement for following along is that you have Node.js.
+The only requirement for following this tutorial is that you have Node.js installed.
 I used [Node v12.13.1](https://nodejs.org/dist/v12.13.1/), which is the latest stable release at the time of this writing.

 ## A pre-rendered "Hello, world"